accessibilitywars/aw2-builds/docs/index.md

 ## Our Mission

 We are a community of Guild Wars 2 gamers with accessibility needs.
 We aim to help accommodate a wide range of needs, from physical to cognitive.
-To this end, we publish with the help of the community, low-intensity (LI) builds that can allow players to comfortably contribute in group play.
-Most builds here are focused on instanced play (raids, strikes, fractals, etc), but may be of use in other modes.
+To this end, with the help of the community, we publish and archive low-intensity (LI) builds that can allow players to solo more difficult content, and comfortably contribute in group play.

 ## The Builds